agl-alexglopez/ccc/README.md

     (struct prim_cell){.cell = next, .cost = rand_range(0, 100)});
 ```

 The second example is slightly more convenient and efficient.
-The compound literal is directly provided, but it is only constructed if there is no entry present in the map.
+The compound literal is provided to be directly assigned to a Vacant memory location; it is only constructed if there is no entry present.
 This also means the random generation function is only called if a Vacant entry requires the insertion of a new value.
 So, expensive function calls can be lazily evaluated only when needed.

 Here is another example illustrating the difference between the two.